kineticstoolkit/kineticstoolkit_doc/src/python_lists.md

 height = (height1 + height2 + height3) / 3
 ```

 But what if we take hundreds of even thousands of measurements?
-At some point, it will be impossible to write clean code that process so many variables.
+At some point, it will be impossible to write clean code that processes so many variables.

-Python provides powerful constructs to contain large numbers of values in a structured way: the list, the tuple, the dictionary and the set, with the most useful and versatiles being the list and dictionary.
-This section shows the list and the tuple.
+Python provides powerful constructs to contain large numbers of values in a structured way, the most common being the list, the tuple and the dictionary.
+This section introduces the list and the tuple.